Concatenate Strings in Python: +, +=, join(), and more

 # aaabbbcccddd

-You can append a string to an existing string variable with the += operator.
-The string on the right is concatenated after the string variable on the left.
+You can append a string to an existing string variable using the += operator.
+The string on the right is added to the end of the string variable on the left.

 s1 = 'aaa'